joedski/musings/Talks/2019-10-03 - How To Write Vue Mixins/OUTLINE_R1.md

 ### ~~Use Composition API, Instead~~

-Or, whoops, that's not stable yet.
+Er, whoops, that's not stable yet.

 :(